-Yes, yes and yes!!
+Yes, yes, and yes!!
 At Red Hawk, we believe parent and family involvement is an integral part of the treatment process.
-We help families learn skills that will help their child find success when returning home.
+We help families learn skills that will help their daughter find success when returning home.
 Parents and family members are given assignments to work on during the week that adds strength to their daughter’s treatment.
 Often these exercises are part of weekly family therapy sessions.
 Parents also participate in parent weekends at the Red Hawk facility.
 These weekends are one of the best parts of treatment at Red Hawk!
-Parents and their daughters are able to work together build experiences to support reunification after treatment.
+Parents and their daughters are able to work together to build experiences to support reunification after treatment.
 Red Hawk helps families build skills for future success.

 We try to focus on positive change and less on specific time frames for program completion.
 With this in mind, we are sensitive to the financial and emotional sacrifices being made by our resident’s families.
-The length of time a resident is in treatment varies due to personal needs of each individual.
-We do not take a “cookie cutter” approach to treatment.
+The length of time a resident is in treatment varies due to the personal needs of each individual.
+We do not take a “cookie-cutter” approach to treatment.
 Treatment will depend on your child and how she responds to services.
 On average, our residents stay a minimum of 10 months.

 There are many options to pay for treatment: